Skip to navigation Skip to content

 • select Submit to issue the letter

-Issue the We need more information to register a compensation claim (Z2798) letter
+Register a provisional claim and issue the We need more information to register a compensation claim (Z2798) letter.

 From the Evaluate screen: